OpenLineage/docs/docs/integrations/airflow/preflight-check-dag.md

 ## Purpose

 The preflight check DAG is created to verify the setup of OpenLineage within an Airflow environment.
 It checks the Airflow version, the version of the installed OpenLineage package, and the configuration settings read by the OpenLineage listener.
-This validation is crucial because, after setting up OpenLineage with Airflow and configuring necessary environment variables, users need confirmation that the setup is correctly done to start receiving DAG/task start/end events.
+This validation is crucial because, after setting up OpenLineage with Airflow and configuring necessary environment variables, users need confirmation that the setup is correctly done to start receiving OL events.

 ## Configuration Variables